This is not about promising a perfect night’s sleep every night. Your role is to dispel myths by sharing what we know about normal sleep.

 - Bedroom is for sleeping only and best kept dark, quiet and cool

-- Untreated depression or anxiety may contribute
+- Untreated depression or anxiety may contribute to poor sleep

 Lack of routine and daytime inactivity